 He has a point.
 It‘s akin to the saying ‘practice makes perfect’, but without the same absurd level of optimism.
-I chose the heading not to offer any particular guarantee for the content of this site but as a realistic assessment of my first 10,000 photographs.
+I chose the heading not to offer reassurance about the content of this site but simply as a fair assessment of my first 10,000 photographs.

 Feel free to make contact about the photographs on this site, using the link on the menu bar.
 If you wish to order prints, please click the button that accompanies each photograph in the Image Galleries.

-For those who are interested in such things, the photographs shown here were taken with a variety of cameras: Pentax K5; Nikon D810; Fuji X100T; and Pentax Spotmatic F. The technicalities of exposure, focal length, and suchlike are (where available) revealed by clicking the (i) symbol accompanying each photograph in the galleries; variables that at the time may have seemed equally significant to the photographer, such as temperature and wind chill, are left to the imagination.
+For those who are interested in such things, the photographs shown here were taken with a variety of cameras: Pentax K5; Nikon D810; Nikon Z7; Fuji X100T; and Pentax Spotmatic F. The technicalities of exposure, focal length, and suchlike are (where available) revealed by clicking the (i) symbol accompanying each photograph in the galleries; variables that at the time may have seemed equally significant to the photographer, such as temperature and wind chill, are left to the imagination.